Puppy Parent Info

 TREATS

-Treats are gret for bonding and training your pup as they learn your routine and expectations.
+Treats are great for bonding and training your pup as they learn your routine and expectations.
 Soft treats are usually accepted more readily.
 I find the best treats are fresh foods.
+Lick treats are also very popular with the puppies.
+Cat lick treats are easier to find and are fine for the puppies.
+There are also some dog lick treats available.
+You may find them in Petstores, on Amazon, or Chewy.com.

-When giving treats, especially training, remember this is a TREAT, not a buffer.
-Give tiny nibbles of food so your puppy is rewarded and quickly turs their attention back to you for more guidance.
+When giving treats, especially training, remember this is a TREAT, not a buffet.
+Give tiny nibbles of food so your puppy is rewarded and quickly turns their attention back to you for more guidance.
 They want to know how to get more of that good stuff.
 Use that to your advantage and show them what you want or expect.

 I use: